The light gray shade after our hearts – Benjamin Moore Gray Owl dominates the neutral paint trend...

 Ceilings

-Gray Owl works well in traditional, modern, farmhouse, coastal, and transitional style homes!
+Gray Owl works well in traditional, modern, farmhouse, coastal, and transitional-style homes!

 Great Coordinating Colors for Gray Owl